cbeck88/krakenrs/README.md

 We have chosen to create blocking APIs for the Kraken REST API version for a few reasons:
 * simplicity
 * ease of debugging
-* when trying to make multiple private REST API calls in parallel, we often see invalid nonce errors this is because the nonces are based on timestamps, but when multiple requests are created and sent in parallel, this is inherently racy and sometimes the request with the higher nonce will be processed by kraken first, invalidating the others.
+* when trying to make multiple private REST API calls in parallel, we often see invalid nonce errors.
+  This is because the nonces are based on timestamps, but when multiple requests are created and sent in parallel, this is inherently racy and sometimes the request with the higher nonce will be processed by kraken first, invalidating the others.